flavsxavier/whatsapp-web-button/README.md

 ## Changelog

+WhatsApp Web Button - v2.1.1 [Important Update]
+- new style for modal and tooltip
+- Bootstrap and its necessary dependencies for it removed
+- improvements in Multiple Numbers
+- improvements in code

 WhatsApp Web Button - v2.1.0 [Important Update]
 - security vulnerability fixed
 - new layout based on WordPress AdminUI